 And that’s where we begin with this story.
 Social Media Monster is a true story about an internet troll who stars in the film report and has continued his rampage of cyberbullying, stalking, and predatory behavior for more than 11 years.
 If you’ve been on the internet yourself, likely, you’ve encountered one as well.
 I know I have.

 Matthew is a self-purported small business owner, activist, and journalist who decided to wage war on a group of people living in St. Joseph, Missouri, USA, where Social Media Monster is filmed.
 The title is cast with a bunch of people who are all represented as themselves.
-The homeless grifter is jobless and living out of his car, but that hasn’t stopped his high-caliber history of villainous acts without consequence.
+The homeless grifter is said to be jobless and living out of his car, but that hasn’t stopped his high-caliber history of villainous acts without consequence.

 What Happened?